elastic/elasticsearch-java/README.md

 ---

-**Note: this project is still in beta.** This client is meant to replace the existing [Java High Level Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high.html) and remove all dependencies to the Elasticsearch server code base.
+**Note: this project is still in beta.** This client is meant to replace the existing [Java High Level Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html) and remove all dependencies to the Elasticsearch server code base.

 ---

 The Java client for Elasticsearch provides strongly typed requests and responses for all Elasticsearch APIs.
-It delegates protocol handling to an http client such as the [Elasticsearch Low Level REST client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-low.html) that takes care of all transport-level concerns (http connection establishment and pooling, retries, etc).
+It delegates protocol handling to an http client such as the [Elasticsearch Low Level REST client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-low.html) that takes care of all transport-level concerns (http connection establishment and pooling, retries, etc).

 The `docs/design` folder contains records of the major decisions in the design of the API.
 Most notably:

-- Object construction is based on the [fluent builder pattern](https://www.informit.com/articles/article.aspx?p=1216151).
+- Object construction is based on the [builder pattern](https://www.informit.com/articles/article.aspx?p=1216151).
 - Nested objects can be constructed with builder lambdas, allowing for clean and expressive DSL-like code.
 - Optional values are represented as `null` with `@Nullable` annotations instead of the newer  `Optional`, the Java ecosystem being still very null-based.

 ## Getting started

+Please refer to [the full documentation on elastic.co](https://www.elasticco/guide/en/elasticsearch/client/java-api-client/current/index.html) for comprehensive information.

 ### Installing the library